SUY18ASH/driver-drowsiness-detection/README.md

 ## 🛠 Features

 -Detects closed or open eyes using a CNN model
--Uses MediaPipe's Face Mesh for eye tracking (better than Haar Cascades) -Plays an alert sound if drowsiness is detected
+-Uses MediaPipe's Face Mesh for eye tracking
+-Plays an alert sound if drowsiness is detected
 -Runs live using webcam